 - Download the Auto Accident Toolkit to help you keep track of events and crucial information

-When you’ve been in an accident, the stress of an uncooperative driver can compound the worry you feel about your car, your insurance rates, and potentially your health.
+When you’ve been in a Colorado car accident, the stress of an uncooperative driver can compound the worry you feel about your car, your insurance rates, and your health.
 If the other driver won’t give you his insurance information, you’re not out of luck.

 First and foremost, do not do anything that you feel puts you at risk.

 Your safety is of paramount importance, and there’s no benefit to being aggressive toward the other driver or otherwise trying to pressure them to give you their insurance details.
 If the other driver refuses, don’t push your luck or endanger your safety.
 Leave them alone, avoid provocation, and take steps to get information without letting the other driver know you’re doing so.
 Having enough information about the auto accident during your personal injury insurance claim can affect your settlement, so it’s important to remember that you have options that do not require you to directly engage with the other driver.

 You don’t need a lot of complicated information to track down the other driver.
 A simple license plate number will do.
 If the other driver is behaving aggressively or unreasonably, covertly record their license number before they depart.
 For the most accurate information, try taking a discrete photo with your cell phone so that you have information on the card as well as a correct license tag number.

 Colorado law requires that every accident be reported, either directly to the police or by using an accident reporting form after the fact.
 Not only will this save you the trouble of completing your own accident report; it may also convince the other driver to cough up the information.

 Filing an auto accident police report can also encourage the other driver to be cooperative, as they will likely be dealing with insurance considerations as well.
 As refusing to cooperate can greatly complicate their end of the process, being cooperative and keeping communication open is in the best interest of every party involved.